RevoU-FSSE-2/week-6-aljeazsharon/README.md

 # Individual Assignment Week 06

-## This week assignment is about Docker with Node.Js with deliverables simple node.js project can be run inside docker container.
+## This week's assignment is about Docker with Node.Js with deliverables simple node.js project can be run inside a Docker container.

 ### Setting Up Docker on Your Machine
 1. Download the [Docker for Windows](https://www.docker.com/products/docker-desktop/) Installation from the official Website.